 When you make it yourself, you can serve it as a main dish, or a side with your favorite protein.
 It only takes as long to make as you need to cut and roast the squash, so about 45 minutes.
 Not bad!

 The salad has a base of Israeli couscous and arugula.
+You can also use whole wheat couscous for a healthier base.
 If you’re trying to avoid wheat products, I bet it would be great over a bed of wild rice, too.
 It’s topped with sunflower seeds, pomegranate arils, and a simple lemon vinaigrette.
 Nommm.

 To give the dressing a bit of heat, I’m a fan of Head Ancho Artisan Vinegar from Chaparral Gardens, here on the Central Coast of California.
 It’s made with a combination of organic ancho, habanero, and bell peppers that are just the thing to add a touch of zing to the mix.
 Plain apple cider vinegar makes a delicious substitute; feel free to add a dash of ancho and a smidgen of cayenne to spice things up a bit, if you like.